PUBLIC INFORMATION MEETING

-STATUS OF PROJECT: The project has recently moved from the Preliminary Design Phase to the Final Design Phase following the most recent Public Involvement Meeting held on January 9, 2019 at Derby City Hall.
+The project is in the Final Design Phase.
 The design process is expected to continue until July 2020.
 Assuming that the necessary environmental, right-of-way and State Historic Preservation Office activities meet the expected schedule construction will likely begin in the Spring of 2021.

 The Derby-Shelton Bridge carries Bridge Street (State Road 712) over the Housatonic River between Downtown Shelton and Downtown Derby.
 The bridge further represents the primary crossing of the Housatonic River within the Naugatuck Valley Region and stands as a critical element of the regional infrastructure.